NateJacobs/Brickset-API/readme.txt

 The plugin has one widget you can activate to display a list of all themes on Brickset with a link to browse each theme on Brickset.com

 = Advanced Use =
 This example shows how to get the data about a specific set.
+You can find the developer docs [here](https://github.com/NateJacobs/Brickset-API/wiki).

 1. Instantiate the class.
 `